ahaselsteiner/image-nn-with-pytorch-and-keras/README.md

-# Neural network image classifier in pytorch and keras
+# Neural network image classifier in PyTorch and Keras using TensorFlow

 The same neural network archictecture is implemented in Keras using TensorFlow and in PyTorch to read hand-written digits.
-The MNIST dataset is used.
+The MNIST dataset wich contains hand-written digits is used.

 Neural network archictecture (28714 parameters in PyTorch, 28824 in Keras/TensorFlow):
  - (0): Conv2d(1, 32, kernel_size=(3, 3), stride=(1, 1))